badzong/mopher/doc/mail.acl.md

 ```

 ## AUTHORS
-This manuel page was written by Manuel Badzong <mopher@badzong.com>.
+This manual page was written by Manuel Badzong <mopher@badzong.com>.